Raman0101/Abobe-Challenge_1B/README.md

 ## 📝 Notes

-- All dependencies are managed via `requirements.txt`.
+- All dependencies are listed in `requirements.txt`.
-- The solution is fully offline and containerized.
+- The solution is fully containerized and runs completely offline.
-- No individual JSONs are created for each PDF; only combined input and output JSONs per collection.
+- The input and output are consolidated at the collection level (not per PDF).

 ---